lucasmoschen/linear-programming/README.md

 the type x is an integer.
 I could solve problems as sudoku with those tools.

-## Pset 2
+### Pset 2

-This problem set is based on the eighth chapter from [Applied Mathematical Programming](http://web.mit.edu/15.053/www/AMP.htm).
+This problem set is based on the eighth chapter from [Applied Mathematical Programming](http://web.mit.edu/15.053/www/AMP.htm) and the questions are related to the general network-flow problem.
+For instance, the transportation problem, the assignment problem and the maximum flow problem.

-## Pset 3
+### Pset 3

+This problem set is based on the ninth chapter from [Applied Mathematical Programming](http://web.mit.edu/15.053/www/AMP.htm) and the questions are related to the integer linear programming.